Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Doorbell Camera Pro

 Note that Vivint also offers a smart doorbell called the Doorbell Camera Pro.
 Most businesses don’t have a traditional entryway with a doorbell.
-But if you have a standalone home-turned-business (like an attorney’s office or hair salon), then this video doorbell might be worth looking into.
+But if your business is in a converted home or an office park suite, then this video doorbell might be worth looking into.
 Like other Vivint equipment, it won’t disappoint.
 You can read our full take on the Doorbell Camera Pro here.

 Vivint Doorbell Camera Pro